youssef-elmelegy/FaceGuard/README.md

 - Inspired by modern intelligent surveillance systems
 - UI enhancements inspired by responsive and mobile-first design principles
 - Loading animation by [SpinKit](https://tobiasahlin.com/spinkit/)

----

-Would you like me to generate the `LICENSE`, `package.json`, or a `labels.json` sample file for you as well?